adrian-7979/dash-cam/README.md

 The contributors to this repository are [Vibhav Madhusudan](https://github.com/vibhavmadhusudhan99), [Hamirdhavalle DV](https://github.com/Hamirdhavalle-dv), [Adebibawuah](https://github.com/Adebibawuah) and [Adrian Dsilva](https://github.com/adrian-7979)

 ## Documentation
-Documentation of this project is described in [Driver Monitoring System Documentation](./eye-monitor/Documentation.md)
+The workflow of this project is described in [Driver Monitoring System Documentation](./eye-monitor/Documentation.md)

-The document

 The TaskBoard of the project can be found in the Projects tab of this repository.